 You may need to install the proper drivers in your operating system to use the USB device.
-Refer to chapter 4 for more information.
+Refer to your operating system's manual or documentation for more information.

 Wake-On-USB Keyboard/Mouse

 The Wake-On-USB Keyboard/Mouse function allows you to use a USB keyboard or USB mouse to wake up a system from the S3 (STR - Suspend To RAM) state.
 To use this function: